miningreview/Chromium/README.md

-# Chromium Review Dataset
+# Mining Chromium Review Dataset

-We create a Python script, chromium.py to extract the data from our raw dataset, which download from the review repository of Chromium Project (See http://sdlab.naist.jp/reviewmining/).
-In addition, this script creates a database schema and the data was stored in a MySQL database.
+We created a Python script, chromium.py to extract data from the raw dataset (See http://sdlab.naist.jp/reviewmining/).
+This script creates a database schema and stores the data in a MySQL database.

+Before running the script, make sure you have a MySQL database installed.